 Penny Sparrow had made the inflammatory post on Facebook, which prompted a mass reaction on social networking sites.

-“From now on I shall address the blacks of South Africa as monkeys as I see the cute little wild monkeys do the same, pick and drop litter,” Sparrow added.
+“From now on I shall address the blacks of South Africa as monkeys as

 The estate agent later deleted her post and apologised, saying she did “not mean it personally”.